Vacation: Unlimited paid vacation policies

-In order to go on a vacation in the first place, workers make use of paid time off granted by their employers.
+To go on a vacation in the first place, workers make use of paid time off granted by their employers.
 Recently, unlimited paid time off policies (UPTO) are rising in popularity.
 In a study from 2022, researchers propose two competing processes and boundary conditions when it comes to unlimited paid time off.
-These processes can at the same time “unlock the best” and “unleash the beast”.
-On the one hand, unlimited time paid time off can increase employees’ feeling of control, accountability, and work engagement.
+These processes can at the same time "unlock the best" and "unleash the beast".
+On the one hand, unlimited time paid time off can increase employees' feeling of control, accountability, and work engagement.
 On the other hand, unlimited paid time off may set detrimental social processes in motion which could also lead to self-endangering work behaviors, long working hours, and exhaustion.
 Workers may feel discouraged from taking time off, because they lack social norms on leave taking, feel insecure about taking leave or feel guilty towards their team when taking time off during busy periods at work.
 Absence of formal rules may lead to newly emerging informal rules which are not communicated and can increase social conflicts.
 The researchers also argue that leave changes from an individual trading good into a collective good under unlimited leave policies.

 Impact of digital communications

 Recent developments in communication technology—such as internet, mobile, instant messaging, presence tracking—have begun to change the nature of vacation.
-Vacation today now could mean absence from the workplace rather than temporary cession of work.
+Vacation today now could mean absence from the workplace rather than temporary cessation of work.
 For a minority subset of workers in North America and the United Kingdom, it is now the norm to carry on working or remain on call while on vacation rather than abandon work altogether.
 Some people do remote work while on vacation.
 Antithetically, workers may take time out of the office to go on vacation, but remain plugged-in to work-related communications networks.
 While remaining plugged-in over vacation may generate short-term business benefits, the long-term psychological impacts of these developments are only beginning to be understood.

 Workcations

 Since the pandemic started and working life became more flexible, working from various locations became more common.
 Specifically, workcations that combine aspects of work and travel can offer periods of detachment and relaxation in the same way vacations do, although those periods are shorter than during a traditional vacation.

 A study published in 2020 regarding digital nomads explains how the borders between work and leisure disappear.
 Digital nomads can travel and work because they are not bound by normal work structures such as offices and 9-to-5 life.
-However, creating one’s own structures, routines and work communities can also be experienced as burdensome.
+However, creating one's own structures, routines and work communities can also be experienced as burdensome.